 Fritz Haber was a German chemist, who made food from air.
-He invented the Haber-Bosch process that takes nitrogen from the air and turns it into fertiliser, feeding billions – half the protein in our body is a result of this process.
-He won a Nobel prize and was Albert Einsteins friend and for a time was one of Germany’s heros.
-However he was also one of the fathers of gas warfare, responsible for countless horrific deaths (including his wife) and is considered a war criminal today.
+He invented the Haber-Bosch process that takes nitrogen from the air and turns it into fertiliser, feeding billions.
+Half the protein in your body is a result of the process he invented.
+He won a Nobel prize and for a time was one of Germany’s heros.
+However he had a dark side.
+Fritz Haber was also one of the fathers of gas warfare, responsible for countless horrific deaths (including his wife’s) and is considered a war criminal today.

 The story starts with a problem.
-Though nitrogen gas makes up just under 80% of the atmosphere, yet this element in its pure form is difficult to get into our cells.
-This is a problem because we need nitrogen to make DNA and protein.
-There is several atoms of nitrogen within every single of our over 3 billion DNA bases, in each of our billions of cells.
+Although nitrogen gas makes up 79% of the atmosphere this element in its pure form is difficult to get into our cells, which is a serious problem because we need nitrogen to make DNA and protein.
+There is several atoms of nitrogen within every single of our over 3 billion DNA bases, in each of our ten billion or so cells.
 Most life can’t use nitrogen in its gaseous form and instead has to use the much less abundant nitrogen compounds such as Ammonia.
 Ammonia is the key ingredient in fertiliser, providing plants a form of nitrogen they can exploit.
 Plants and other organisms can’t break down gaseous Nitrogen because it has a triple bond between its two nitrogen atoms, the strongest bond in nature.
 This super bond has meant that nitrogen gas is relatively inert, and unlike oxygen and other reactive gases, it has remained prevalent in our atmosphere.
-Only lightning and some bacteria could break the triple bond, until 1909 when a chemist called Fritz invented the Haber Process.
-This process makes ammonia from nitrogen gas and hydrogen using lots of energy.
+Only lightning and some bacteria could break the triple bond limiting its existence in forms life can use – until 1909 when Fritz invented the Haber Process.

 In nature lightning can ‘fix’ nitrogen into a usable form, creating nitrogen oxide compounds in the air.
 However the most of the nitrogen available for life comes from Bacteria, who are able to break the triple bonded nitrogen gas into the single-bonded ammonia.
 Only some bacteria can fix nitrogen, these are the ones who can make the enzyme nitrogenase.
 These enzymes are biological structures that can break apart the nitrogen triple bond, using water (H20) to provide hydrogen atoms, which attach onto the individual nitrogen atoms forming 3 bonds (hence NH3).
 These bacteria are found in the soil and in the root nodules of plants called legumes.
 Other animals eat these plants to gain the nitrogen they need, and other animals eat those animals or their dung to get what they need.
 (If you don’t have access to nitrogen-fixing bacteria you have to be more inventive: Venus fly traps and pitcher plants capture insects for the nitrogen they contain, because they live on nitrogen poor environments).
 Farmers learnt that to grow crops you needed to increase the nitrogen in the soil, by rotating normal crops with nitrogen-fixing legumes (e.g. peas) and by spreading nitrogen rich manure and compost.
 However, by the 1800s Western European farmers had exhausted the nitrogen in the system by over farming and had to import nitrogen from abroad.